manishupadhyay/casaone-test/README.md

 # Application View

-It starts with first add rules creates some fields and enter values and save it.
+## It starts with first add rules
+## creates some fields and enter values and save it.
 Once saved its stores data in localstorage so even you refresh data form will be there.
+## With in rule you can add any combination.